 Are all eye tests the same?

-No. Certainly not.
+No. They’re not.
 Busy chains often book their patients every 15 to 20 minutes.
 During this time, you will be measured for your new spectacle prescription and your eyes examined for disease.
-You may even have some retinal images taken (but not always), which will baseline your ocular health for future reference.
+You may even have some retinal images taken (but not always), which will record your eye health for comparison in the future.

 Taking eye care to a higher level

 Some optometry practices go the extra mile and take a proactive approach to eye care.
-These practices will have invested in the latest imaging and diagnostic technology and their optometrists will be therapeutically endorsed, which means they can not only diagnose your eye condition, but also treat it.
-The highest level of training involves regularly travelling overseas for continuing education which isn’t available in Australia.
+These practices will have invested in the test imaging and diagnostic technology.
+Their optometrists will be therapeutically qualified.
+This means they can not only diagnose your eye condition, but also treat it.
+The highest level of training involves regular travel overseas for continuing education.
+This isn’t available in Australia.

-The Eye Practice routinely provides OCT , peripheral vision (ocular field) testing and macular pigment screening on all patients.
-If you have a particular problem such as dry eyes or red eyes, a further swag of diagnostic tests are routinely performed to help identify the source of the problem.
-In-depth questionnaires on your medical history and ocular symptoms will also shed light on what may be underlying your eye condition.
+If you have a particular problem such as dry eyes or red eyes, you may need more tests.
+These will help identify the source of the problem.
+Questionnaires on your medical history and ocular symptoms will also shed light on what may be causing your eye problem.

 What are your eyes worth?

-If you’re looking for the most cost-effective way to get a new prescription for glasses or contact lenses and a general ocular health check, then a bulk-billing practice may meet your needs.
-But if you’re after an in-depth and complete profile of your ocular health from practitioners trained to the highest level, look no further.
+Are you looking for the cheapest way to get a new prescription for glasses or contact lenses and a general ocular health check?
+If so, then a bulk-billing practice may meet your needs.
+But perhaps you’re after a complete profile of your ocular health from people who are trained to the highest level.
+If so, look no further.